by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-WARNING: The amount of time needed to cook food by any method seems to have decreased recently, (January 2018), although we don’t know why.
+WARNING: The amount of time needed to cook food by any method seems to have decreased slightly (January 2018), although we don’t know why.
 So you may need to adjust all recipes.
 The suggestions in this article have been adjusted to take into account this shift in the energies of our planet.